 At the "Sloth" murder scene, John Doe has amputated the victim's hand in order to leave fingerprints at other murder scenes.
 When the police examine the victim, tied to his bed, the handless, prosthetic left arm built from the scene is visible, as well as the actor's real (and intact) left arm, strapped to the side of his body.

 When the delivery man at the end of the film hands over the box that contains the head, he clearly hands over a light weight box.
 A human head is quite heavy enough that it would have involved some effort to lift.

 Just before the greed scene, several newspaper headlines state that Defense Attorney Eli Gould had been murdered.
 Hence, Mills and Somerset refer to him as "the biggest defense lawyer in town."
 (Casual viewers might have misread the headlines.)

-When we first see the crime scene for lust, the man with the large leather strap-on device has a white sheet draped over him to cover the obviously disturbing contraption.
+In the initial crime scene for lust, the man with the large leather strap-on device has a white sheet draped over him to cover the obviously disturbing contraption.
 Even though it was recently used to stab the female to death through intercourse and should be covered in blood, there are no soaked through blood stains on the sheet.